Submitty/submitty.github.io/_docs/sysadmin/configuration/ansible_course_creation.md

     cd /.setup/ansible
     ```

-2. There is a playbook available named create_course.yml.
-This playbook contains the necessary tasks to create a new course in Submitty.
+2. There is a playbook available named `submitty_course_creation.yml`.
+This playbook contains the necessary roles to create a new course in Submitty.
 You can edit this file to specify the details of the course you want to create.

 3. Run the playbook using the following command: